gregells/i-owe-who/README.md

 <!-- [Try the live website here.](...) -->
 There is currently no live website.

+The About page explains how to use the features of the web-app.

 The project was planned out in a Trello board, view it on Trello [here.](https://trello.com/b/zIVdZxFT/i-owe-who-project-planning)

 The Entity Relationship Diagram (ERD) was made using [Lucid Chart](https://www.lucidchart.com) and can be seen in the Trello board.